terryds/awesome-strudel/README.md

 > A curated collection of awesome Strudel resources including tracks, tutorials, and repositories

-This repository keeps track of standout songs and covers from Strudel artists, helpful tutorials, and useful repositories—all related to the live coding music platform Strudel.cc.
+This repository keeps track of standout songs and covers from Strudel artists, helpful tutorials, and useful repositories, all related to the live coding music platform Strudel.cc.

 ## 🎵 Featured Tracks